stzhu96/IVEAPHE55/README.md

 library("pacman")
 p_load(mgcv, splines,splines2,openxlsx,e1071,mda,boot)
 # Usage
 Whether you use two-stage predictor substitution or control function, you need separation and see separation.R .
 If you plan to adopt the two-stage prediction substitution method, you can view the two-stage_prediction_substitution.R.
-If you use the control function method, you can view the control function.R.When using, you only need to modify the variable nameaccording to your research and data.
+If you use the control function method, you can view the control function.R.When using, you only need to modify the variable name according to your research and data.
 # Development
 This R code are develpoed by guimingzhu.